samirhusain26/PromptSmith/README.md

 ### For WebLLM (Local)

 - WebGPU-compatible GPU (most modern GPUs)
-- ~600MB disk space for Llama 3.2 model
+- ~870MB - 2.3GB disk space (depending on model choice)
 - Chrome 113+ or any WebGPU-enabled browser
+- Note: Processing speeds vary by GPU and model size

 ### For Gemini Flash (Cloud)